Student Driver Safety Course Information

 - Complete the United Educators (UE) online safety course; allow two (2) hours to register, complete the safety course and take the test.

-- Provide the transcript from the UE Website to the Office of Risk Management.
-Your grade must show on the document.
+- Provide the course completion certificate from the UE Website to the Office of Risk Management.
+(Required in order to process MVR.)

 - Submit a Driver Information Form to Risk Management.
-PA Drivers have an additional consent form that must be submitted with the Driver Information Form.
-Electronic signatures are not accepted.
+Electronic signatures are NOT accepted.

 The link for accessing the UE Student Driver Course can be found here.